Deborah Last: Artist

 My work is held in private collections throughout the UK and abroad, including Sir Richard FitzHerbert of Tissington Hall, Derbyshire and the estate of Sir Jack Hayward, Barbados.

 I work full time as an artist, living in North Devon.
-She started a three year MA course at Plymouth University in September 2017.
+I started a three year MA course at Plymouth University in September 2017.

-Together with her fellow artist and friend Zoë Day she jointly owned Buckingham Art School until December 2016.
+Together with my fellow artist and friend Zoë Day I jointly owned Buckingham Art School until December 2016.

 For sales, commissions or to book a talk, demo or workshop please contact: email@example.com